 The types of surveys available

-There are two main types of structural survey available for those buying a property for sale: a Homebuyer's Report or a Full Building Survey.
+There are two main types of structural survey available for those buying a property: a Homebuyer's Report or a Full Building Survey.

 This choice of survey is designed to keep costs to a minimum and is the better option if you are buying a relatively standard property that seems to be in reasonably good condition and is less than, say, 30 years old.
 Your chartered surveyor will seek to isolate urgent structural problems with the property that are likely to impact on its value.
 According to the Royal Institution of Chartered Surveyors, the main objectives of the Homebuyer's Report are to: